 - improve waste removal

-Astral body holistic health through pranayama, pratyahara, and concentration
+Astral body holistic health through pranayama, pratyahara, and dharana

 The subtle practices of pranayama contribute to the health of the astral body by